fanil-z/islam-wiki/hugo-docs/content/en/docs/wiki/islam-wiki.md

 Abu Jahl shouted: ‘You lie.
 It shall not be torn up.'

-Zama'a said: “You are a greater liar; we did not want this document even when it was first drafted and signed.
+Zama'a said: "You are a greater liar; we did not want this document even when it was first drafted and signed.
 Abu'l Bukhtari said, ‘Zama'a is right.
 We were not satisfied with this document when it was written, and we are not satisfied with it now.'

-Al-Mutim added: “You are both right, and anyone who says otherwise, is a liar.
-We take Allah to witness that we dissociate ourselves from the whole idea and what is written in the document.”
+Al-Mutim added: "You are both right, and anyone who says otherwise, is a liar.
+We take Allah to witness that we dissociate ourselves from the whole idea and what is written in the document."
 Hisham spoke in the same sense, and supported his friends.

 Then al-Mutim went up to the document to tear it in pieces.
-He found that worms had already eaten it except the words, “In Thy Name O Allah.”
+He found that worms had already eaten it except the words, "In Thy Name O Allah."
 This was the customary formula of the Quraysh to begin their writing.
 The writer of the deed was Mansur b.
-Ikrima.”
+Ikrima."

 Ten years had passed since Muhammad, may God bless him and his Ahlul-Bait, had first proclaimed his mission.
 The boycott of the Quraysh had failed to produce the intended result.
 The members of Banu Hashim were defiant, and their morale was high.
 It was just as unthinkable for them, at the end of the siege, as it had been at the beginning, to surrender Muhammad, their darling, to his enemies.